id-Software/DOOM-3-BFG/README.md

 * invertGreen( normalmap.png ) material keyword to allow flipping the Y-Axis for tangent space normal maps
 * glTF2 .glb model support for static and skinned models (thanks to Harrie van Ginneken)
 * Changed dmap to support compiling maps straight from glTF2 .glb models instead of .map files using a new polygon based workflow
-* Collada .DAE model support in addition to .ase and .lwo for static map models
 * Wavefront OBJ model support to make it easier getting static models from Blender/Maya/3D Studio Max into TrenchBroom
 * Added back dmap and aas compilers (mapping tools, thanks to Pat Raynor) and improved them to work with TrenchBroom and Blender
 * Added in-engine Flash debugging tools and new console variables